lightrail-ai/lightrail/README.md

    3. In Chrome, go to `chrome://extensions`.
 There should be a toggle in the upper-right labelled `Developer Mode`.
 Toggle it so that `Developer Mode` is enabled.
    4. Click the `Load unpacked` button, and select the `dist` folder (from step 2).
    5. Done!
 For more details / pictures, see: [https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)
-4. **Set up Lightrail**
-   1. Launch the lightrail program, click the gear icon in the upper-right corner, and enter a valid OpenAI API key.
-If you'd like, you can also select the model you'd like to default to.
-   2. Done!
-See 'Usage' below for more on using Lightrail.

 ## Usage